ShuaibShaban/code-challenge/Tax/README.md

 This test, awards points for every 5 km covered by a motorist/driver that is a point.
 The points do not have to exceed 12 points for if it does, the license that the motorist/the driver has gets suspended.
 For each and every 5km covered by a motorist/driver represents 1 point.

-This project asks a user to input a score for a subject and it grades the score according to the marks scored.

 # Getting Started
 In order for you to use the content on this repo ensure you have the following: